POPULAR SOURCES

 GENERAL CHARACTERISTICS

 Published in subject-specific journals typically available through subscription only; won't find them in stores.
-Geared towards scholars and experts in the field, and are reviewed by other scholars in the field (known as the peer-review process).
+Geared towards scholars in the discipline.

 STRUCTURE

 Appear in subject-specific journals, and are written by and for scholars and researchers.
-Often refereed or peer-reviewed.
+Typically refereed or peer-reviewed.
 May include graphs, data and/or statistics about the research.
 Use subject-specific terminology and phrases.
-Usually includes a list of references or notes, and articles tend to be more lengthy.
+Usually include a list of references or notes, and articles tend to be more lengthy.

 USES